Pycat12/discord-bots/README.md

-For the code to work, you need to install the discord library
+For the code to work, you need to install the discord library.
+The config file is a blank.